bump-sh/cli/README.md

   <a href="https://bump.sh/users/sign_up">Sign up</a>
 </p>

 The Bump CLI is used to interact with your API documentation or hubs hosted on Bump.sh.
-With any API contract of you choice (from Swagger, OpenAPI v3 or AsyncAPI v2), it can help you to:
+With any API definition of you choice (from Swagger, OpenAPI or AsyncAPI), it can help you to:

 - Validate an API document before publishing to your documentation
 - Publish an API document to your Bump.sh documentation or hubs
-- Compare two API documents to generate a human readable diff from your API contracts
+- Compare two API documents to generate a human-readable diff from your API definitions

 Under the hood, it uses the API of [developers.bump.sh](https://developers.bump.sh).
 And is built with the [`oclif`](https://oclif.io) framework in Typescript.